Codecademy/docs/content/c-sharp/concepts/inheritance/inheritance.md

   - 'paths/computer-science'
 ---

 **Inheritance** in object-oriented programming (OOP) is the concept of creating new classes based on existing classes.
 In C#, there are parent classes and child classes.

 Child classes, similar to real-life relationships, can inherit properties, methods, and behaviors from their parent class by default and can also introduce their own unique characteristics.

 In summary, a child class in C# inherits the attributes and functionalities of its parent class, while also having the flexibility to define its specific characteristics.
 A child class can modify or override the characteristics of its parent class, providing a new implementation for methods already defined in the parent class.
 This process is known as polymorphism, another fundamental concept in OOP.

-The `:` symbol is used in C# to implement inheritance, within the declaration of the child class the `:` is used to specify the parent or origin class.
+The `:` symbol is used in C# within the declaration of the child class to specify the parent or origin class.

 ## Syntax